amilali/Project-Student-Dashboard/README.md

 Ready for Production.

-- 🦮 Thoroughly accessible
+About Project:
+- Under Testing Not Fully Working
+- Easy To Access
-- 🌗 Light and dark themes
+- Light and dark themes Available
-- 💅 Styled with Tailwind CSS
+- Styled with Tailwind , Bootstrap CSS
-- 🧩 Various components like test, assignments
+- Various components like test, assignments etc.
+- Server (Apache)
+- DBMS MySQL (Under Construction)

+Hardware Required:

+-Any OS which support these Browsers like, Chrome , Firefox fully Responsive in Mobile Also.

 Features Screeenshorts: